BLINMATIC/graphite/README.md

 But the graphite module is not just made of these components.
 # Notes Before Starting
 1) If you see any variable named `rgb` then it means `(red, green, blue)`.
 Each variable is an integer that goes from 0 to 255
+2) There are dependancies in the project.
+These dependancies are `keyboard` and `PIL`
 # Screen
 ## Creation Of The Screen
 The screen object is the most important object of a graphite app.
 The screen object is created with the syntax of: